In its 2009/2010 reviews of hearing aid models, the Hearing

 aid models--including all 38 in-the-ear models and 29 of 30

-conventional behind-the-ear models--came with telecoils.
+conventional behind-the-ear models--came with telecoils (PDF).
 (Telecoils double hearing aid functionality by enabling the instrument to serve as a customized, wireless loudspeaker.
 They also enhance phone listening with all landline

 the greater people's need for hearing assistance, the more

 likely they are to have hearing aids with telecoils--as did

 84 percent of Hearing Loss Association of America members

 in one survey.
 New model cochlear implants also offer telecoils.
 See here for a hands-up survey of attendees at the organization's 2012 convention.

 Where loop systems are installed, the percentage of people

 with telecoils will naturally rise as they become more useful.